February 18th, 2019 by Mike Getman

 College coaches can speak with your Club or High School coach almost anytime.
 Most college coaches will call your coaches to learn about your interests and to follow up on any communication you may have sent them.
 This is typically one of the first steps a college coach will take.

 Contact on the college campus is a different thing.
 Once you step foot on the college campus, the coach is allowed to speak with you or your parents.
 Full blown recruiting conversations are acceptable once you are on campus.
 These “unofficial” visits are a great way to get to know the coach and the school.
 The coaches can show you around campus and answer all of your questions.
 This is becoming a bigger and bigger part of the recruiting process.
-These visits can happen at any age and any time during your High School career.
+These visits are now restricted to your Junior and Senior years in High School.